danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	You get around 1500 logical reads (if you completed previous demos)

-- How much IO is generated if the tables is read completly using ROW compression?
+- How much IO is generated if the table is read completely using ROW compression?

 	```sql
 	alter index [PK_Sales_P_Orders] on [Sales].[P_Orders]